Offerings | Anthropology/Sociology

 An introduction to the perspectives and methods of cultural anthropology.

-to language; the importance of the environment for human societies; and
+language; the importance of the environment for human societies; and a cross-cultural

-a cross-cultural examination of family structure, social organization,
+examination of family structure, social organization, political and economic

 ANT 120 Introduction to Physical Anthropology and Archaeology

 An introduction to major topics in physical anthropology and archaeology,

 including studies of human biological and cultural evolution, conflicting

 theories over the genetic and cultural bases of human behavior, history

 and methodology of archaeology, and on-going debates and new directions